MollyMai99/Memory-Game/readme.md

 Our memory game utilizes a combination of modern web technologies and methodologies to deliver an engaging and seamless gaming experience.
 The key technologies and methods employed in the development of this game include:

-1. HTML (Hypertext Markup Language): The backbone of our game's structure, HTML is used to create the layout and define the structure of the game interface.
+- **HTML (Hypertext Markup Language)**: The backbone of our game's structure, HTML is used to create the layout and define the structure of the game interface.

-2. CSS (Cascading Style Sheets): CSS is employed to style and visually enhance the game interface, ensuring a visually appealing and cohesive design across different devices and screen sizes.
+- **CSS (Cascading Style Sheets)**: CSS is employed to style and visually enhance the game interface, ensuring a visually appealing and cohesive design across different devices and screen sizes.

-3. JavaScript: As the core programming language of the web, JavaScript powers the interactive elements and gameplay logic of our memory game.
+- **JavaScript**: As the core programming language of the web, JavaScript powers the interactive elements and gameplay logic of our memory game.
 It enables dynamic content generation, user interaction, and event handling.

-4. DOM (Document Object Model): The DOM is a programming interface for web documents, providing a structured representation of the game's HTML elements.
+- **DOM (Document Object Model)**: The DOM is a programming interface for web documents, providing a structured representation of the game's HTML elements.
 JavaScript interacts with the DOM to dynamically update the game interface based on user actions and game events.

-5. MVC (Model-View-Controller): Our game follows the MVC architectural pattern, separating the application logic into three interconnected components:
+- **MVC (Model-View-Controller)**: Our game follows the MVC architectural pattern, separating the application logic into three interconnected components:

-   5.1 Model: Represents the data and state of the game, including the grid of cards, their statuses, and match logic.
+  - **Model**: Represents the data and state of the game, including the grid of cards, their statuses, and match logic.

-   5.2 View: Renders the game interface based on the current state of the model, ensuring that changes in data are reflected visually to the player.
+  - **View**: Renders the game interface based on the current state of the model, ensuring that changes in data are reflected visually to the player.

-   5.3 Controller: Handles user input and interaction, updating the model and view accordingly to maintain the game's state and flow.
+  - **Controller**: Handles user input and interaction, updating the model and view accordingly to maintain the game's state and flow.

 ## How to Play